surge-synthesizer/shortcircuit-xt/src/Sprints.md

   - Pitch, pitch bend, etc...
   - Playmodes, Loops and start/stop points
   - Mod Targets
+  - Stereo: So the thing I want is to have processors advertise if they can accept mono in, if they can produce mono out from mono in, and if stereo is different from dual mono and also if you consume or ignore your input
 - A VU Meter
+- Runtime Startup Constraint Checks like streaming names are unique
 - microgate hold units
 - Hover Gestures in Named Panel
 - Vembertech lipol_ps then its gone